-Charles Esten Releases a Single a Week – For an Entire Year
+A Singular Feat: Charles Esten Releases a Single a Week – For an Entire Year!

 And yeah, there’s some Deacon thrown in, too.
 “Absolutely,” says Esten, a solid family man with none of his alter-ego’s demons.
 “It sure doesn’t hurt to walk in the boots of a guy who goes through everything Deacon goes through … He is a country song.”

 Esten’s 52nd song, “Long Haul,” dropped on July 7, and he celebrated his feat with a free concert on Wednesday in the Country Music Hall of Fame and Museum’s CMA Theater in Nashville.
+(Advance to 43:30 to watch below.)
 Just for good measure, he released No. 53, “I’m Coming Home,” on Friday, and he plans to cap the project with 54 this week.

 After that, he hopes to build listenership on streaming services (one single, “Through the Blue,” already has 5.5 million Spotify streams), the occasional live performance and perhaps some music videos and a compilation album.